Oscar and the Lady in Pink (novel): Sixth letter

 Popcorn, who is jealous of Oscar and Peggy, convinces Sandrine to tell Peggy that she and Oscar have kissed.
 Oscar tries to defend himself, but Peggy breaks up with him anyhow.
 Later that day Brigitte, a child with Down syndrome, comes to his room and kisses him.
 Einstein sees this and tells Peggy and Sandrine, and soon all of his friends see him as a player.
 Mamie-Rose comforts Oscar, telling him that it is common behavior for middle aged adults, and Oscar resolves to reconcile with Peggy.

 Seventh letter

 On Christmas Day, Oscar tells Peggy that she is the only one that he loves, and she forgives him.
 Even though it is Christmas, Oscar doesn't want to see his parents, so he devises a scheme.
-In exchange for Oscar's Christmas gifts, Einstein, Bacon and Popcorn agree to help him hide in Mamie-Rose's car.
-Oscar falls asleep while in the back of her car, and by the time he wakes up, it is dark out.
-When he comes out of the car and rings Mamie-Rose doorbell, she is surprised but relieved to see him.
-They talk about Oscar's parents, and eventually Mamie-Rose persuades Oscar to call them.
-His parents come over to Mamie-Rose's house, where they spend Christmas together.
-At Mamie-Rose's request, they watch Midnight Mass on television, as well as a wrestling match that she recorded.
-Oscar reconciles with his parents, who begin treating him like they did before his sickness, which greatly improves their relationship.
+Oscar, with the help of his friends Bacon, Einstein, and Popcorn, sneaks into Mamie-Rose's car.
+Mamie-Rose finds Oscar once she arrives home and convinces Oscar to let her call his parents.
+Oscar spends Christmas at Mamie-Rose's house with the company of his parents.